edufolly/quarkus-native-build-docker-action/README.md

 Action to build a native executable from your Quarkus app.

-A default Dockerfile is used but you can specify a custom Docker via the *dockerfilePath* option.

 A *app-runner* binary file will be generated after the execution of this action.

 ### Parameters